-The wind climate for the Mississauga region that was used in the analysis was based on historical records of wind speed and direction measured at Pearson International Airport for the period between 1980 and 2017.
+The wind climate for the Mississauga region that was used in the analysis was based on historical records of wind speed and direction measured at Billy Bishop Airport for the period between 1989 and 2017.
 The meteorological data includes hourly wind records and annual extremes.
-The analysis of the hourly wind records provides information to develop the statistical climate model of wind speed and direction.
-From this model, predicted wind speeds regardless of wind direction for various return periods can be derived.
+The analysis of the hourly wind records from said stations provides information to develop the statistical climate models of wind speed and direction.
+From these models, predicted wind speeds regardless of wind direction for various return periods can be derived.
 The record of annual extremes was also used to predict wind speeds at various return periods.
-Based on the analysis of the hourly records, the predicted hourly-mean wind speed at 10m, corrected for a standard open exposure definition, is 25m/s for a return period of 50 years.
+Based on the analysis of the hourly records, the predicted hourly-mean wind speed at 10m, corrected for a standard open exposure definition, is 25 m/s for a return period of 50 years.